delta-12/CAVeTalk/README.md

 1. Setup Protobufs for the version(s) of the library being built.
 See [Protobufs](#protobufs).

-2. See the `docs` directory for how to perform static analysis and code formatting. **You must set up cppcheck and uncrustify before configuring CMake.**
+2. See the `docs` directory for how to perform static analysis and code formatting. **You must set up Cppcheck and Uncrustify before configuring CMake.**

 3. Configure CMake.